 We are all aware that the marketing industry is growing continually more complex.
 Frequent expansions and innovations in the digital marketing world are the evidence.
 As marketing strategies become more intricate, we see that AdWords is working hard to keep up.
-Our PPC strategies often involve multiple touch-points across various mediums when inviting users to convert, yet the data behind the story is difficult to access quickly.
+Our PPC strategies often involve multiple touch-points across various media when inviting users to convert, yet the data behind the story is difficult to access quickly.
 Google’s latest announcement responds to this predicament by introducing Campaign Groups, now available within the AdWords interface.

 Similar to features already available in other bid management platforms, Campaign Groups allow advertisers to aggregate data from a specific set of campaigns based on a common theme or objective.
 After defining the Group, combined performance data and forecasts can help identify which strategies are working and which are struggling to meet goals.
 Users are even given the option to designate a date range in order to view more specific pacing and projections.